 1.5 will be concerned with the development of values and attitudes

 1.6 will foster: • the establishment of good relationships • the encouragement of personal initiative and responsibility • the encouragement of pride in achievement • the development of perseverance • the development of self-confidence, self esteem and a sense of dignity

 1.7 will avoid premature specialisation and ensure a balanced curriculum

 1.9 will follow time allocations and setting arrangements for each curriculum area at each key stage and which will follow the annually published structure.

 1.10 will follow unitised schemes of work that will be published and revised on an annual basis and will include: • Title of unit to be covered • Lesson by lesson (week by week) description of content • Outcomes – a list of questions that students should be able to respond to • Homework – details of homework tasks relevant to this unit • Assessment – how the work completed in this unit will be assessed

 1.11 goes beyond that which is taught in the classroom, and incorporates: • Learning Outside the Classroom • Organised after school activities (eXL) • Educational Visits • Exchange trips • Outdoor activities • Work experience

 2.1 The School will deliver the National Curriculum as a basic curriculum for all our students.

-2.2 All students will study: • English • Mathematics • Sciences • Religious Education (with the exception of those students for whom parents/carers have formally withdrawn the student from these activities) • Physical Education • Geography • History • A programme of Modern Foreign Languages (refer to MFL Policy document) • Information & Communication Technology • Art • Design • Home Economics • Dance • Drama • Music • Personal Development (including a range of experiences as published and reviewed annually)
+2.2 All students will study: • English • Mathematics • Sciences • Religious Education (with the exception of those students for whom parents/carers have formally withdrawn the student from these activities) • Physical Education • Geography • History • A programme of Modern Foreign Languages (refer to MFL Policy document) • Computer Science • Art • Design • Home Economics • Dance • Drama • Music • Personal Development (including a range of experiences as published and reviewed annually)

 AT KEY STAGE 4